heykayla/my-writing/contributing-guide/guide_contributing-guide.md

 ### About the “Ground rules” section

-Inform your contributors about your project’s behavior policies.
-Behavior policies are rules and expectations on how to behave and not behave when contributing.
+Inform your contributors about your project's behavior policies.
+Behavior policies are rules and expectations for how to behave and how not to behave when contributing.

 Provide a list of general behavior policies or share a link to your Code of Conduct if you have one established.